Cutting edge treatment with Nuclear Medicine

 "As a mid-career female professional returning to near full-time clinical workforce and being committed to performing high quality research to advance Nuclear Medicine in cancer management, it is not easy to balance work and family challenges.

-Being a Foundation Discovery Partner Fellow means receiving support to allow protected research time, which is fundamental to enable the performance of high-quality projects and increase scope of research, with the goals to improve cancer diagnosis, treatment and outcomes particularly for patients with Neuroendocrine Tumour.
+Being a Foundation Discovery Partner Fellow means receiving support to allow dedicated research time, which is fundamental to enable the performance of high-quality projects and increase scope of research, with the goals to improve cancer diagnosis, treatment and outcomes particularly for patients with Neuroendocrine Tumour.
 I am very grateful to Peter Mac donors for their support."

 The Foundation Discovery Partner Fellowships are named in recognition and appreciation of the Victorian philanthropic community, with the funding coming from donors who make a regular monthly donation through the Peter MacCallum Cancer Foundation.